munnaeebd/knowledge/eks-connect-from-different-instance.md

-* create a iam role with the following policy as follows:
+* create a iam role (munna-instancecore) with the following policy as follows:
 ```
 {
     "Version": "2012-10-17",